TonyIvchenko/playground/RECENT_CHANGES.md

 - Added `make test <service>` so service test suites can be run without remembering raw pytest paths.
 - Added `make lint` and `make format` with a deliberately narrow Ruff-backed scope that is already green.
 - Extended CI and root pytest collection to include `src/voiceforge/tests`.
+- Added a root static-app smoke suite so the browser-only apps are exercised in pytest and CI instead of relying only on manual local runs.
 - Added helper scripts under `scripts/` for:
   - listing services
   - checking required service files